garris/BackstopJS/README.md

 $ npm install -g garris/backstopjs#version_2_0
 ```

-### BackstopJS core is completely rewritten with huge speed improvements and many many bug fixes.
+### BackstopJS core is completely rewritten with huge speed improvements, new features and a barrel of bug fixes.

 **PLEASE NOTE: INSTALLATION HAS CHANGED TO:**
 ```